 Additionally, our relationships with the carriers as a Tier 1 aggregator means brands won’t have to jump through multiple hoops or work with other 3rd parties to get their campaigns approved.
 Being a Tier 1 aggregator also means we will be one of the first to know when new RCS/RBM features will be available and other important updates.

-Plus our years-long relationships with both Apple and Google - including us being an early-access registered messaging partner with Google at the initial launch of RCS in 2017 - gives us an advantage in registering brands now that Apple enabled RBM as part of their iOS 18 launch.
+Plus our years-long relationships with both Apple and Google - including us being an early-access registered messaging partner with Google at the initial launch of RCS in 2017 - gives us an advantage in registering brands now that Apple enabled RBM as part of their iOS 18 release.

 The Bottom Line